 8. Pool data with other industry participants to solve sticky industry problems

 What if you could pool your data with other players in your industry to solve bigger problems for your customers?
 Eliminate flawed industry benchmarks and models by pooling data with industry partners.
-Using the Senate platform, de-identified and aggregate industry data can be shared for the common good with appropriate data governance and security controls.
+Using Data Republic, de-identified and aggregate industry data can be shared for the common good with appropriate data governance and security controls.

 9. Build Data Products & services for institutional or B2B clients